Framartin/text-mining-tv-news-fr/README.md

 >
 > — my sleeping time

-- [ ] check duplicate in dates.
-Some TV news links are duplicated on pages.
-Create an emission table?
+- [x] check duplicates in dates.
+Some TV news are duplicated (2 URL for the same emission).
+Create an emission table with unique constraint on `(channel, type, date)`
-- [x] ~~Is TF1 speaker field reliable?~~ NO: http://lci.tf1.fr/jt-we/videos/2012/le-13heures-du-1er-juillet-7394672.html
+- [x] ~~Is TF1 speaker field reliable?~~ NO: [Counterexample](http://lci.tf1.fr/jt-we/videos/2012/le-13heures-du-1er-juillet-7394672.html)

 ## License